q3769/conottle/README.md

 - `throttleLimit` is the throttle/maximum concurrency with which a given client's tasks can execute.
 If omitted, the default is the number of the available processors to the JVM runtime - `Runtime.getRuntime().availableProcessors()`.

-- `activeClientLimit` is the throttle/maximum total number of clients that can be serviced in parallel.
+- `activeClientLimit` is the throttle/maximum number of clients that can be serviced in parallel.
 If omitted, the default is unbounded - `Integer.MAX_VALUE`.

 Each throttled client has its own dedicated executor.
 The executor is backed by a thread pool of size `throttleLimit`.
-Therefore, the client/executor's task execution concurrency will never go beyond, and always be throttled at the `throttleLimit`.
+Therefore, a client/executor's task execution concurrency will never go beyond, and always be throttled at its `throttleLimit`.

-If both builder parameters are provided, the global maximum number of concurrently running threads is the `throttleLimit` of each client/executor, multiplied by the `activeClientLimit`.
+If both builder parameters are provided, the global maximum number of concurrent-execution threads is the `throttleLimit` of each client/executor, multiplied by the `activeClientLimit`.

 An all-default builder builds a conottle instance that has unbounded on the `activeClientLimit`, while